Daniel224455/ArmCord/README.md

 - **Cross-platform support!**

-   ArmCOrd was originally created for ARM64 Linux devices since Discord doesn't support them.
+   ArmCord was originally created for ARM64 Linux devices since Discord doesn't support them.
 We soon decided to support every platform that [Electron supports](https://github.com/electron/electron#platform-support)!

 # How to run/install it?

 ### Windows and Linux
- Alternatively, you can run DHCord from source ([NodeJS](https://nodejs.dev), [pnpm](https://pnpm.io/installation#using-npm), and [rust toolchain](https://www.rust-lang.org/tools/install) are required):
  0. Run CMD with Admin privileges.
- 1. Clone DHCord repo: `git clone https://github.com/Daniel224455/DHCord`
+ 1. Clone DHCord repo: `git clone https://github.com/Daniel224455/DHCord && cd DHCord`
- 2. Run `pnpm install` to install dependencies
+ 2. Run `chmod 755 build.sh`
- 3. Build with `npm run build`
+ 3. Build with `./build.sh`
- 4. Compile/Package with `npm run package`
+ 4. Go to dist folder and there should be the compiled file

 ### Pre-built binaries:
  Check the **releases tab** for precompiled packages for Linux, Windows, <s>and Mac OS</s>.

 ### Compiling:
- Alternatively, you can run DHCord from source ([NodeJS](https://nodejs.dev), [pnpm](https://pnpm.io/installation#using-npm), and [rust toolchain](https://www.rust-lang.org/tools/install) are required):
- 1. Clone DHCord repo: `git clone https://github.com/Daniel224455/DHCord`
+ 1. Clone DHCord repo: `git clone https://github.com/Daniel224455/DHCord && cd DHCord`
- 2. Run `pnpm install` to install dependencies
+ 2. Run `chmod 755 build.sh`
- 3. Build with `npm run build`
+ 3. Build with `./build.sh`
- 4. Compile/Package with `npm run package`
+ 4. Go to dist folder and there should be the compiled file

 # FAQ